imchandanmohan/PyTorch/README.md

 ## Getting Started

 To get started, make sure you have PyTorch installed on your machine.
-You can install it using `pip`:
+You can install it using `pip 3`:

 ```bash
 pip install torch torchvision